Introducing the Forecasts API — Event-driven forecasts for precise demand planning. Fast, accurate, and easy to run.

 • Ensure you have "BigQuery Data Owner" and "BigQuery User" permissions over the BigQuery environment.

-• A GCP BigQuery Service Account and its corresponding JSON key are required.
-See the GCP documentation for details.
+• A GCP BigQuery Service Account and its corresponding JSON key are required. for details.

 Scenario: Tom’s Pizzeria